okfn/opendataindex/content/pages/insights.md

 [see full insight on our blog](Link to blogpost)

 ### South East Asia
-International Civil Society Organizations (CSOs) and movements such as Open Knowledge International (OKFI) and World Wide Web Foundation provides enabling environment for civil society movements at large around the world to take up the opportunity to gain benefits from open data while giving impact to their respective local communities on the ground.
+International Civil Society Organizations (CSOs) and movements such as Open Knowledge International and World Wide Web Foundation provides enabling environment for civil society movements at large around the world to take up the opportunity to gain benefits from open data while giving impact to their respective local communities on the ground.
 Clear standard for open data is that the data published is expected to be in a machine readable format with support to open licensing.
 Countries like Viet Nam, Myanmar, Indonesia, Cambodia, Thailand, Philippines, Lao PDR, Singapore, East Timor and Malaysia are examples of countries in Southeast Asia region that are just beginning to join the open data movement.
 How do the countries in Southeast Asia doing relative to other countries for open data and with each other?

 [see full insight on our blog](Link to blogpost)